SNK-LT/POLYGO/README.md

 ## Goal of the project
 </div>

-+Every student at the Polytech University has faced the problem of finding the right audience or building at least once.
+* Every student at the Polytech University has faced the problem of finding the right audience or building at least once.
 And for first-year students who have just arrived at the university, this is always the main problem.

-+Constant use of the university's website to search for the schedule of your study group is tiring: you need to do too many actions to get what you want
+* Constant use of the university's website to search for the schedule of your study group is tiring: you need to do too many actions to get what you want

-+Our product will help to overcome these difficulties.
+* Our product will help to overcome these difficulties.
 A multifunctional application for any device that combines all the key needs of the average student

 <div align="center">